 GBA.emu is an Android GBA Emulator by Robert Broglia, who has also developed a number of other Android Emulators for Retro Systems, all of which are well regarded.
 It is now a paid app, but one which over 1,500 reviews and an average of over 4.5 stars out of 5.

-John GBA is a simple to use Game Boy Advance Emulator for Android.
-It has a decent amount of functions built in, including cheat options, cloud file support for saving config and save data.
+John GBA is a simple-to-use Game Boy Advance Emulator for Android.
+It has a decent amount of functions built in, including cheat options, and cloud file support for saving config and save data.

 John GBA is a paid app, but there is a Lite version available too for free.
 A solid choice if My Boy! is not to your liking.

 Best GBA Emulator iPhone & iOS – RetroArch / mGBA Core

 Since iOS is typically more difficult to install emulators too and usually requires some kind of workaround, I would recommend using RetroArch for your GBA emulation on iPhone & iOS.